nimccoll/documents/LinuxDevVMSetup.md

     Install any additional extensions you feel may be useful to you during development

-This complets the setup of you Linux development VM
+This completes the setup of you Linux development VM